Blog

 The form has four sections to complete:

-1. The 510k number assigned by the FDA to each premarket notification submission – this may be unknown if not assigned yet.
+1. The 510k number is assigned by the FDA to each premarket notification submission (usually not assigned yet).

-2. The device name for the subject of your 510k submission.
+2. The device name is the subject of your 510k submission.

-3. The indications for use, which should match the indications for the use of the predicate device, and it should be similar to the indications for use as written in the regulations for the product classification.
+3. The indications for use should match the indications for the use of the predicate device, and it should be similar to the indications for use as written in the regulations for the product classification.

 4. The type of device—prescription-only and/or over-the-counter use.

-The form is completed using Adobe Acrobat and saved as a PDF file to submit the page as part of your electronic 510k submission.
-The document is included in section 4 of the 510k submission, but the FDA includes this page as part of the 510k Summary that is published on the FDA website for all 510k cleared devices.
+The form is completed using Adobe Acrobat Pro.
+The Form used to be a stand-alone document that would be included in Section 4 of the FDA eCopy, but now FDA Form 3881 is incorporated into the FDA eSTAR and PreSTAR templates.
+The FDA includes this page as part of the 510k Summary published on the FDA website for all 510k-cleared devices.
 For this case study, the 510k number is unknown.
 The name of the subject device is the “Miniflex Pedicle Screw Spinal System.”
 The indications for use are: “The Miniflex Pedicle Screw Spinal System is used for posterior non-cervical pedicle screw fixation in pediatric patients.
 The spinal implants are indicated as an adjunct to fusion to treat adolescent idiopathic scoliosis.
 The spinal implants are intended to be used with allograft and/or autograft.
 Pediatric pedicle screw fixation is limited to a posterior approach.”
 The device type is for “Prescription Use” only.

 Writing Your Indications for Use

-When you are writing an Indications for Use statement, the most straightforward approach is to substitute the name of your subject device for the name of the predicate device.
-Ideally, you have chosen a predicate device that matches your subject device in both the indications for use and the technical characteristics.
+When writing an Indications for Use statement, the most straightforward approach is substituting your subject device’s name for the predicate device’s name.
+Ideally, you have chosen a predicate device that matches your subject device for the indications for use and the technical characteristics.
 However, it is possible to have a subject device with a narrower indication.
-For example, the predicate device may be indicated for both adult and pediatric patients, while your subject device may be specifically designed to better fit pediatric patients.
-For our case study, only the last paragraph of the predicate’s IFU was applicable to the subject device, because the device was limited to pediatric use.
+For example, the predicate device may be indicated for both adult and pediatric patients, while your subject device may be specifically designed to fit pediatric patients better.
+For our case study, only the last paragraph of the predicate’s IFU applied to the subject device because the device was limited to pediatric use.
 Therefore, the last paragraph was copied, and the subject device name was substituted for the predicate device name.

 The first step of the 510k review process is verification that the subject device has the same indications for use as the primary predicate device.
-Therefore, if broader indications for use are claimed for the subject device, then the 510k submission is likely to be rejected as not substantially equivalent (NSE).
+Therefore, if broader indications for use are claimed for the subject device, then the 510k submission will likely be rejected as not substantially equivalent (NSE).
 In this case, you have a few options.
 One alternative for submissions that require a broader indication for use is to perform a clinical study to provide safety and efficacy for the broader indication.
 A second alternative is to submit a De Novo application.
-The following FDA webpage provides guidance on the topic of De Novo applications:

-It is recommended that you request a pre-submission meeting with the FDA before pursuing either option.
+You should request a pre-submission meeting with the FDA before pursuing either option.
 In the case of a clinical study, you should plan to provide the FDA with a clinical study synopsis that includes a benefit/risk analysis.
-The clinical study synopsis should also include a rationale for why the broader indication for use presents a non-significant risk if you plan to conduct the clinical study under good clinical practices (GCPs) instead of submitting an application for an investigational device exemption (IDE).
-If you plan to submit a De Novo application, then it is recommended that you prepare a special controls guidance document in advance of the pre-submission meeting to obtain feedback from the FDA.
+The clinical study synopsis should also include a rationale for why the broader indication for use presents a non-significant risk if you plan to conduct the clinical study under good clinical practices (GCPs) instead of applying for an investigational device exemption (IDE).
+Suppose you plan to submit a De Novo application.
+In that case, it is recommended that you prepare a special controls guidance document before the pre-submission meeting to obtain feedback from the FDA.
 For novel devices of medium risk, your company may need to conduct a clinical study and submit a De Novo application.

 Your Next 510k Submission

-If you are interested in watching a webinar on the topic of indications for use, please visit the following webpage:
+If you are interested in watching a webinar on the topic of indications for use, please visit the webinar page.

 Additional 510k Training